To develop a Probot app, you will first need a recent version of Node.js installed. Open a terminal and run node -v

 If you created an App with a manifest, you can skip this section; your app is already configured!
 If you ever need to edit those settings, you can visit

-To run your app in development, you will need to configure a GitHub App to deliver webhooks to your local machine.
+To run your app in development, you will need to configure a GitHub App's APP_ID

 .env.example